quixio/quix-streams/docs/publish.md

 ## Stream exception handler

-It may be that an exception can occur on writing to a stream.
+An exception can occur on writing to a stream.
 This is handled for you by the default exception handler.

 You can create a custom exception handler should you require functionality different to that provided by the default exception handler.
 The following code demonstrates how to create and register a custom exception handler: